Son of former Libyan ruler Gaddafi runs for president | Politics

 - Libya

-The son of Libya's late dictator Muammar Gaddafi registered on Sunday as presidential candidate in December's planned election as disputes rage over the rules of a vote proposed as a way to end a decade of violence.
-Saif al-Islam al-Gaddafi, 49, appeared in social media photos in traditional brown robe and turban, and with a grey beard and glasses, signing documents at the election centre in the southern town of Sebha.
-An official confirmed he had registered.
+The son of Libya's late dictator Muammar Gaddafi appeared for nearly the first time in a decade on Sunday to register as a presidential candidate for a December vote planned to help end the years of chaos since his father was toppled.
+Saif al-Islam al-Gaddafi, 49, appeared in an electoral commission video in traditional brown robe and turban, and with a grey beard and glasses, signing documents at the election centre in the southern town of Sebha.

 A major conference in Paris on Friday agreed to sanction any who disrupt or prevent the vote, but with less than six weeks to go, there is still no agreement on rules to govern who should be able to run.
 While Gaddafi is likely to play on nostalgia for the era before the 2011 NATO-backed uprising that swept his father from power and ushered in a decade of chaos and violence, analysts say he may not prove to be a front runner.

-The Gaddafi era is still remembered by many Libyans as one of harsh autocracy, while Saif al-Islam and other former regime figures have been out of power for so long they may find it difficult to mobilize as much support as major rivals.
+The Gaddafi era is still remembered by many Libyans as one of harsh autocracy, while Saif al-Islam and other former regime figures have been out of power for so long they may find it difficult to mobilise as much support as major rivals.
 Muammar al-Gaddafi was captured outside his hometown of Sirte by opposition fighters in Oct.
 2011 and summarily shot.
+Saif al-Islam was seized days later by fighters from the mountainous Zintan region as he tried to flee Libya for Niger.

-AMBITIONS His son Saif al-Islam remains something of a cipher to many Libyans, having spent the past decade out of public sight since his capture the same month by fighters from the mountain region of Zintan.
+AMBITIONS Just over a decade later, Saif al-Islam is now something of a cipher for Libyans.
+The Zintan fighters kept him for years out of public sight and his views on the crisis are not known.

 He would likely face arrest or other dangers if he appeared publicly in the capital Tripoli.
 He is also wanted by the International Criminal Court.
 Educated at the London School of Economics and a fluent English speaker, Saif al-Islam was once seen by many governments as the acceptable, Western-friendly face of Libya, and a possible heir apparent.